Facts and FAQ

 Students are strongly encouraged to apply for financial aid early.
 If you are a resident of North Carolina there is a possibility that additional state aid may be available to you.
 These funds are available on a first-come-first served basis.
 Students must have all documentation on file with the Financial Aid Office by July 1st to ensure a financial aid award for the Fall semester.
 Any files completed after that date will continue to be processed as quickly as possible.
 Students have not been awarded financial aid until they have received an Award Letter from the HCC Financial Aid Office.

-Federal Pell Grant, Federal Supplemental Education Opportunity Grant, North Carolina Community College Grant, and North Carolina Student Incentive Grant.
+Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and the North Carolina Community College Grant.

 Grant funds are based on need and usually do not have to be repaid.
 Eligibility is determined by FAFSA results, cost of attendance, and enrollment status.
 Grant funds will only pay for classes required to complete a specified program of study.
 Student aid will not pay if the student is reported as a “No Show” or “Audit” or if the grade received is a “Credit by Exam.”

-North Carolina Education Lottery Scholarship, North Carolina Forgivable Educational Scholarship/Loan, Golden LEAF, and Institutional Scholarships.
+North Carolina Education Lottery Scholarship, North Carolina Forgivable Educational Scholarship/Loan, Golden LEAF, NC Targeted Assistance, NC Less Than Half Time and Institutional Scholarships.
 Scholarships may be awarded by the College, by the Haywood Community College Foundation, or by outside organizations.
 In general, scholarships are gift aid and are not required to be repaid if the eligibility requirements are met.
 To apply, students should access scholarship information from the Foundation Office at http://www.haywood.edu/scholarships.

 Federal Work Study Program